GLOBAL MARKETS-Stocks dip while U.S. crude gains on China hopes

 By Sinéad Carew and Tom Wilson

-NEW YORK/LONDON, Nov 29 (Reuters) - Wall Street lost ground on Tuesday as investors awaited guidance on the Federal Reserve's interest rate hiking path, while U.S. oil futures settled higher on hopes that China would loosen COVID-19 restrictions that had fueled fears about the global economy.
+NEW YORK/LONDON, Nov 29 (Reuters) - The S&P 500 .SPX closed lower on Tuesday as investors awaited guidance on the Federal Reserve's path of interest rate hikes, while U.S. oil futures gained on hopes China loosens COVID-19 restrictions that have fueled fears about the global economy.

-The Australian dollar bounced back on Tuesday as investors hoped China would ease COVID restrictions after Chinese health officials discussed speeding up COVID vaccinations for elderly people.
-The yen strengthened against the dollar, and the euro lost ground.
+The U.S. dollar edged lower against the Japanese yen while the Aussie dollar jumped as sentiment improved on hopes China would ease on lockdowns after health officials discussed speeding up COVID vaccinations for elderly people.

-U.S. Treasury trading was choppy ahead of a slew of data due later in the week and after a survey released on Tuesday showed that U.S. consumer confidence eased further in November amid persistent worries about the rising cost of living.
+U.S. Treasury yields rose ahead of a public appearance by Fed Chair Jerome Powell and a slew of data due later in the week.
+A survey released on Tuesday showed U.S. consumer confidence eased further in November amid persistent worries about the rising cost of living.

-Richmond Federal Reserve Bank President Thomas Barkin on Monday doused speculation the U.S. central bank would reverse course on interest rates relatively quickly next year in comments made late on Monday.
+Richmond Fed President Thomas Barkin on Monday doused speculation the U.S. central bank would reverse course on interest rates relatively quickly next year in comments made late on Monday.

-After similar messages from other Fed officials on Monday, investors were warily awaiting Wednesday's appearance by Fed Chair Jerome Powell, who earlier this month had dashed hopes of policy easing when he spoke to reporters after a Fed meeting.
+And after similar messages from other Fed officials on Monday, investors were warily awaiting Powell's comments at a Brookings Institution event on Wednesday about the outlook for the U.S. economy and the labor market.
+Earlier this month Powell had dashed hopes of policy easing after a Fed meeting.

-"Investors rare hedging against what could be a hawkish reiteration of his press conference comment.
-That could cast some cold water over recent market rallies," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.
+"No one is willing to buy ahead of tomorrow with Powell speaking.
+Everyone is nervous about what he is going to say," said Ron Saba, senior portfolio manager at Horizon Investments in Charlotte.

-U.S. Treasury yields rose in choppy trading as investors waited for upcoming data including third-quarter U.S. data on gross domestic product (GDP), Chicago manufacturing numbers, factory activity based on the Institute for Supply Management and non-farm payrolls for November due out Friday.
+U.S. Treasury yields rose in choppy trading as investors waited for upcoming data including third-quarter U.S. gross domestic product, Chicago manufacturing numbers, factory activity based on the Institute for Supply Management and non-farm payrolls for November due out Friday.

-Oil prices climbed on hopes for a relaxation of China's strict COVID-19 controls, which had fueled demand concerns.
+Oil prices climbed on hopes for a relaxation of China's strict COVID-19 controls which had fueled demand worries, but concerns that OPEC+ would keep its output unchanged at its upcoming meeting limited gains.

+Five OPEC+ sources said OPEC+ is likely to keep oil output policy unchanged at its Sunday meeting, while two sources said an additional production cut was also likely to be considered.
+Neither, however, thought another cut was highly likely.

 U.S. crude futures CLc1 settled up 1.24% at $78.20 per barrel while Brent LCOc1 finished at $83.03, down 0.2%.